5d orbital Induced Room Temperature Quantum Anomalous Hall Effect in TbCl: Results

-\textit{Room temperature QAH effect in monolayer TbCl.---} The topological properties of the 3D bulk TbCl suggest it as a perfect candidate to fabricate the 2D QAH system.
-The exfoliation energy of monolayer TbCl, determined using a five-layer slab model as shown in Fig. \ref{fig3}(a), is 0.24 J/m$^2$.
-It is noticeably lower than the experimental value for graphite ($\backsim$0.32 J/m$^2$) and H-MoS$_2$ ($\backsim$0.29 J/m$^2$)~\cite{zacharia2004interlayer,jung2018rigorous}, indicating the great experimental accessibility.
+The topological properties of the 3D vdW bulk TbCl with the Hall conductivity $G=-e^2/h$ per layer of the crystal suggest it as a perfect candidate to fabricate the 2D QAH system\cite{xu2015intrinsic,turner2012quantized,ono2018unified,peng2022topological}.
+The exfoliation energy of monolayer TbCl, determined using a five-layer slab model as shown in Fig. \ref{fig3}(a), is 0.24 J/m$^2$, which is noticeably lower than the experimental value for graphite ($\backsim$0.32 J/m$^2$) and H-MoS$_2$ ($\backsim$0.29 J/m$^2$)~\cite{zacharia2004interlayer,jung2018rigorous}.
+Such a low exfoliation energy suggests that monolayer TbCl can be more easily exfoliated from its bulk counterpart, indicating its excellent experimental accessibility.
 The monolayer TbCl belongs to space group $P \bar{3}m1$ (no.164), where the Tb and Cl atoms are located at 2$c$ and 2$a$ Wyckoff position respectively, as show in Fig. \ref{fig3}(c).
 The calculated phonon spectrum demonstrates that the monolayer TbCl is dynamically stable as shown in Fig. \ref{fig3}(b).
+Additionally, the formation energy of monolayer TbCl is calculated to be -2.8908 eV/atom, and ab initio molecular dynamics (AIMD) simulations further confirm its thermal stability at both 300 K and 600 K\cite{Zhongsupplemental}.

 To determine whether the bulk magnetism is inherited by the monolayer, we compare the energies of several representative magnetic structures including the FM, Neel, Zigzag and the 120$^\circ$-AFM, as illustrated in Fig. \ref{fig3} (d-h).
 The magnetic anisotropic energy 3.8 meV$/f.u.$ is obtained (see Table.
 S1 in SM), consistent with the bulk magnetic anisotropic energy.
 Thus we only list the z-oriented configurations and 120$^\circ$-AFM in Table \ref{tab2}, which identifies FM-z as the ground state, consistent with the bulk magnetism.
 Based on these results, we estimate the magnetic transition temperature by employing the Heisenberg model up to next nearest exchange coupling: